davidsneighbour/components/netlification/README.md

 Redirection takes aliases that are defined in the pages frontmatter and creates a 301 redirect for them.
 This is done via HTTP headers as opposed to the redirects via HTML meta tags that Hugo is doing.
 This is faster and might be better for SEO.

-Just keep defining them via frontmatter and let `dnb-hugo-netlification` do the rest.
+Just keep defining them via frontmatter and let `dnb-org-netlification` do the rest.

 ```yaml
 aliases: